I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-rtladdaccessallowedace.md

 <p> </p>

 ## -remarks
 <p>For more information about security and access control, see the documentation on these topics in the Microsoft Windows Software Development Kit (SDK) for Windows 7 and .NET Framework 4.0.</p>

-<p>For more information about security and access control, see the documentation on these topics in the Microsoft Windows Software Development Kit (SDK) for Windows 7 and .NET Framework 4.0.</p>

 ## -requirements